 Never send your baby to bed with a bottle.
-The sugar found in the formula, milk or juice can pool in the baby’s mouth overnight, setting in to the gums and attacking the teeth lying below the surface.
+The sugar found in the formula, milk, or juice can pool in the baby’s mouth overnight, setting into the gums and attacking the teeth lying below the surface.
 When those teeth erupt, you might be surprised to find they already have decay.
-If your child falls asleep by soothing himself with a sucking reflex, give a bottle filled with water or a dentist approved pacifier.
+If your child falls asleep by soothing himself with a sucking reflex, give him a bottle filled with water or a dentist-approved pacifier.

 For breastfeeding mothers, it is also important to wipe the baby’s gums after each feeding.